helgatheviking/Nav-Menu-Roles/readme.txt

 Note that you have to generate your own if/then logic.
 I can't provide free support for custom integration with another plugin.
 You may [contact me](http://kathyisawesome.com/contact) to discuss hiring me, or I would suggest using a plugin that supports WordPress' roles, such as Justin Tadlock's [Members](http://wordpress.org/plugins/members).

-= Existing Compatibility Plugins =
+= Membership Compatibility Plugins =

 1. [Wishlists Memberships](https://github.com/helgatheviking/nav-menu-roles-wishlists-memberships)
 2. [WooCommerce Memberships](https://github.com/helgatheviking/nav-menu-roles-woocommerce-memberships)